What is the Cryosphere?

 This image from the Ice, Cloud, and land Elevation Satellite (ICESat) depicts changes in ice sheet elevation from 2003 to 2006.
 Combined with information from other technologies, scientists are producing a comprehensive look at the behavior of Earth’s ice sheets—critical for quantifying forecasts of sea level rise.
 White regions indicate a slight thickening, while the blue shades indicate a thinning of the Greenland Ice Sheet.
 Gray indicates areas where no change in elevation was measured. — Credit: NASA

-An ice sheet is a type of glacier, defined as a mass of glacial land that extends more than 50,000 square kilometers (19,300 square miles) across a land.
-Unlike Alpine glaciers, ice sheets are not limited to mountainous regions.
-Ice sheets spread out in broad domes.
+An ice sheet is defined a mass of glacial land that extends more than 50,000 square kilometers (19,300 square miles) across a land.
+Ice sheets spread out in broad domes and alpine glaciers may flow from them.

-1. There are only two ice sheets on Earth today, covering most of Greenland and Antarctica.
+1. There are only two ice sheets on Earth today, the Greenland and Antarctic Ice Sheets.
 During the last ice age, which ended 11,700 years ago, ice sheets also covered much of North America and Scandinavia.
 During the peak of the last ice age, glaciers and ice sheets covered about 32 percent of Earth’s total land area.

 2. Ice sheets contain enormous quantities of frozen water.
-Together, the Antarctic and Greenland Ice Sheets contain more than 99 percent of the freshwater ice on Earth.
+Together, glaciers, ice caps, icefields, and the Antarctic and Greenland Ice Sheets contain more than 70 percent of the freshwater ice on Earth.
+Most of that freshwater is stored in the ice sheets.

 3. At its thickest, the Greenland Ice Sheet is over 3 kilometers (1.9 miles) thick, or roughly 3,200 meters (10,500 feet).
 The Antarctic Ice Sheet measures nearly 4.9 kilometers (3 miles), or 4,900 meters (16,100 miles), at its thickest point on the Astrolabe Subglacial Basin.